Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

 The aim of the Multicentre Study of Self-Harm in England is to conduct a series of related studies on the epidemiology, causes, clinical management, outcome and prevention of self-harm.
 Through a multicentre collaboration the research provides representative and reliable data on self-harm in England.
-It contributed to the National Suicide Prevention Strategy for England (2002, 2012) and prevention and service initiative, including NICE guidance on self-harm (National Collaborating Centre for Mental Health 2004, 2011.
+It contributed to the National Suicide Prevention Strategy for England (2002, 2012, 2023) and prevention and service initiatives, including NICE guidance on self-harm.

 Oxford - Suicide GrpManchester - Suicide GrpDerby - Suicide Grp

-The research started as a collaboration between the University of Oxford (Principal Investigator, Professor Keith Hawton), the University of Manchester (Lead, Professor Nav Kapur), and Derbyshire Healthcare NHS Foundation Trust (Lead, Mr Keith Waters).
+The research is an ongoing collaboration between the University of Oxford (started by Professor Keith Hawton, and now led by Prof Seena Fazel), the University of Manchester (Prof Nav Kapur), and Derbyshire Healthcare NHS Foundation Trust (Keith Waters, Jennifer Ness).
 Data for the study is being collected in these three centres in five general hospitals, one in Oxford, three in Manchester and one in Derby.
 Over 10 collaborating researchers were part of the research group.
 The project also had input from service users.

 The programme of research includes 4 broad areas: